 On Oct.
-13, 2004, Canadian women were featured on a Canadian banknote—the $50 bill from the Bank of Canada’s “Canadian Journey” series.
+13, 2004, several Canadian women were featured on the $50 banknote from the Bank of Canada’s “Canadian Journey” series.

 The note’s back featured a handful of Alberta women known as the “Famous Five,” which included McClung, Emily Murphy, Irene Parlby, Louise McKinney and Henrietta Muir Edwards, plus renowned activist Thérèse Casgrain.

 By 2011, however, the Bank of Canada began releasing its next banknote series, this made of polymer, and the popular “Journey” series note featuring iconic Canadian women was replaced by a new note depicting – of all things – an Arctic icebreaker.

 The “Frontiers” series, which replaced the Famous Five with an icebreaker, remains in circulation but will be updated when the Bank of Canada completes the roll-out of its as-of-yet-unnamed eighth banknote series.

 The eighth series’ first note, issued in November 2018, features Black rights activist Viola Desmond on the face.